bluwork/mongo-scout-mcp/README.md

    - Tool name
    - Error message and stack trace
    - Arguments that caused the error

-### Debugging Tool Prefix Issues

-If you're experiencing issues like "Tool 9f1*find does not have an implementation registered", this may be due to a prefix mismatch.
-The MCP server registers tools like "find", but the external AI might be trying to call them with a prefix like "9f1*".

-To debug this:

-1. Check the `tool-usage.log` to see what tool names are being called
-2. Set `TOOL_PREFIX` in your .env file if you identify a consistent prefix

 ### Viewing Logs in Real-Time